21 genera

 Flowers: April-May

-Distribution: Endemic to the Wenatchee Mountains of Chelan and Kittitas counties in Washington.
+Distribution: Occurring east of the Cascades crest in Washington, where endemic to the Wenatchee Mountains of Chelan and Kittitas counties.

 Habitat: Boggy meadowlands.